Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         extern fn h(a: &t >> t?): void  // Type transition (more later).

 Type transition introduced with `t >> u`, means the type of the arguments changes.
-It is only possible with linear values of “refval” types.
+It is only possible with arguments of “refval” types.
 There are two “refval” types:

   * `!t` — passed by value.